toxidity-18/toxidity-18/README.md

 💞️ I’m **booked and busy** but always open to collaborating on innovative projects, particularly **front-end development**.

-📫  ✍️ ReBusy at the moment . . .
+📫 Busy at the moment . . .

 ⚡ **Fun Fact:** I’m a curious introvert with a selective extrovert streak, a movie lover, anime geek, and avid gamer.
 Turns out, I'm battling a double dose of dread: **Peniaphobia** (fear of poverty) and **Atychiphobia** (fear of failure).
 Quite the dynamic duo, huh?

 🌍 Based in **Nairobi, Kenya**
 🖥️ Explore
+✍ ...
+Faceless .
 ---

 ## 🌐 Connect with Me: